outfrenk/Dutch_GIC/README.md

 Calculation of geomagnetically induced currents in the Dutch powergrid.
 Details about the calculations can be found inside the code

 ## Dependencies external
-This class depends on a couple of external packages:
+This class depends on a couple of packages:
 - numpy
 - re
 - os